Ardakilic/Recommendify/README.md

 --------

 ### Why does the website ask my last.fm credentials?
-Sadly, last.fm now does not provide Spotify songs on playlists unless you're a Spotify premium subscriber and logged in.
+Sadly, last.fm now does not provide Spotify songs on playlists unless you're a Spotify premium subscriber and logged in, and set your default web player as Spotify.
 To achieve the Spotify songs, we need credentials of a Last.fm user who's connected a Spotify Premium account to fetch the playlists.
 These credentials are never stored!

 ### There was an embed widget and click link on v1, where are they?
 Because [Spotify killed the trackset feature](https://developer.spotify.com/documentation/widgets/guides/adding-a-spotify-play-button/#play-button-in-playlists), last.fm does not provide Spotify embed links anymore.
 For dynamic playlists, you need to use their API, this is not in my current plans.
 Also, for a single playlist, getting both last.fm and Spotify authentication would be quite frustrating for the users.